epirus-io/epirus.github.io/docs/sdk/cli.md

 $ epirus wallet send <walletfile> 0x<address>|<ensName>
 ```

 When sending Ether to another address you will be asked a series of questions before the transaction takes place.
-See the below for a full example
+Check below for a full example.

 The following example demonstrates using Epirus to send Ether to another wallet.